If you are thinking of renting a property, the following are questions, which you may wish to ask.

-Please also download ‘INFORMATION FOR TENANTS’ which sets out the fees and other costs involved in renting a property through our Agency.
+Please also download our "TENANCY GUIDE" which sets out the fees and other costs involved in renting a property through our Agency.

 If you have any further questions please contact us.